Hit testing, Moving objects

 Moving and Scaling

-In the next section we will learn how to move and scale graphical objects with a mouse on the panel.
-This is a very interesting piece of code.
-It can be used to move and scale charts, diagrams or other various objects in your application.
+In the next section we learn how to move and scale graphical objects with a mouse on the panel.
+It can be used to move and scale charts, diagrams or other various objects in our application.

 package com.zetcode;